All posts

 US business address (for Mercury/Relay)Operational address beyond registered agentA virtual mailbox or coworking address.
 Registered agent addresses alone are now a rejection trigger at some platforms.

-For Wise specifically: Because Wise is FCA-regulated in the UK, the onboarding process for UK nationals draws on UK identity verification infrastructure.
-UK passport verification is native (not adapted from a US-centric flow), and UK address verification uses standard UK databases.
-The documentation burden for Wise is lighter than for Mercury or Relay.
+For Wise: Because Wise is FCA-regulated, onboarding for UK nationals uses UK identity verification infrastructure natively.
+Passport and address verification draw on standard UK databases.
+The documentation burden is lighter than Mercury or Relay.

-For Mercury and Relay: The documentation set is the same as for any non-resident LLC owner.
-The UK-specific advantage is not fewer documents — it is higher approval rates with the same document set, due to the UK passport's trust score and the UK's regulatory recognition.
+For Mercury and Relay: Same documents as any non-resident LLC owner.
+The UK advantage isn't fewer documents.
+It's higher approval rates with the same set, thanks to the passport's trust score and FCA recognition.

 Multi-Currency Strategy for UK Founders

-UK founders operating US LLCs generally fall into one of three revenue patterns.
-Each pattern maps to a different banking arrangement.
+Most UK founders running US LLCs fall into one of three revenue patterns.
+The right banking setup depends on which one you match.

 Pattern 1: USD revenue, GBP expenses

-Banking arrangement: Mercury for US banking (receiving USD, paying US vendors, connecting to Stripe) + Wise for converting USD to GBP at mid-market rates and transferring to a UK personal account.
+Setup: Mercury for US banking (receiving USD, paying US vendors, connecting to Stripe) + Wise for converting USD to GBP at mid-market rates.

 Pattern 2: GBP revenue, USD operations

-The founder earns in GBP (UK clients, consulting for UK companies) but operates through a US LLC for structural reasons — liability protection, US payment processor access, or US market credibility.
+You earn in GBP (UK clients, consulting) but run a US LLC for liability protection, payment processor access, or US market credibility.

-Banking arrangement: Wise for receiving GBP (using Wise's UK sort code and account number) + Wise for converting GBP to USD at mid-market rates + Mercury for US banking operations.
+Setup: Wise for receiving GBP (UK sort code) + Wise for GBP-to-USD conversion + Mercury for US operations.

-How money flows: UK client payment → Wise (GBP) → Wise conversion (GBP to USD at ~0.41%) → Mercury (USD) for US operations.
-Alternatively, some payments remain in GBP within Wise for UK-denominated expenses without conversion.
+Money flow: UK client → Wise (GBP) → Wise conversion (GBP to USD at ~0.41%) → Mercury (USD).
+Some payments can stay in GBP within Wise for UK expenses, skipping conversion entirely.

 Pattern 3: Mixed currency revenue

-Banking arrangement: Mercury for US banking + Wise for multi-currency receiving (GBP, EUR, and others) and conversion.
-This is the pattern where Wise's 50+ currency capability delivers the most structural value — revenue in any currency flows into Wise, conversions happen at mid-market rates, and USD is transferred to Mercury for US operations as needed.
+Setup: Mercury for US banking + Wise for multi-currency receiving and conversion.
+This is where Wise's 50+ currency support earns its keep.
+Revenue in any currency flows into Wise, converts at mid-market rates, and moves to Mercury for US operations as needed.

 💡 Tip

-The UK is one of the few countries where Wise is both a local financial service and a US banking gateway.
-Because Wise is FCA-regulated and provides native GBP accounts, UK founders use it as a local platform that also provides US account details — not as a foreign platform they are adapting to.
-This dual nature makes Wise structurally different for UK founders than it is for founders in countries where Wise is a foreign EMI.
+The UK is one of the few countries where Wise is both a local service and a US banking gateway.
+Because Wise is FCA-regulated with native GBP accounts, UK founders use it as a home platform that also provides US account details.
+For founders in other countries, Wise is a foreign EMI.
+For UK founders, it's a domestic product.

 FAQ